Summary of Valuation Approaches

 - Market approach to value

-This method utilizes market indications of value such as publicly traded comparable company stock as well as acquisitions of privately held dry cleaning businesses.
+This method utilizes market indications of value such as publicly traded comparable company stock as well as acquisitions of privately held coin-operated laundry businesses.

 Description of the Industry

-The dry cleaning industry is in the mature phase of its industry life cycle.
-Generally dry cleaning businesses are not currently experiencing high levels of growth in revenue or profits.
-The only exception to this is with facilities located in areas that are experiencing large amounts of population growth coupled with increasing levels of income.
+The coin-operated laundry industry is in the mature phase of the industry life cycle.
+Generally coin-operated laundry businesses are not currently experiencing high levels of revenue growth.
+The only exception to this is facilities located in areas that are experiencing large amounts of population growth coupled with increasing population density.
+The primary customers in this industry are home renters versus home owners.
+Areas with higher population density have large percentage of people that rent their home resulting in greater demand for coin-operated laundry facilities in these locations.

 Financial Benchmark Statistics

-The following benchmarking data is based on studies from approximately 150 dry cleaning businesses ranging from $50,000 to 50,000,000 in annual sales and represents median performance.
+Coin-operated laundry businesses are somewhat unique in that they have no inventory to manage and also have no receivables to collect.
+The following benchmarking data is based on studies from many coin-operated laundry businesses ranging from $50,000 to 10,000,000 in annual sales and represents median performance.

 Industry Organizations and Publications